Roof Cleaning Cost

 Before choosing a roof cleaning contractor, it's important to first check if pressure washing is suitable for your roof.

-If you have clay or slate roof tiles, pressure washing can be too forceful, and it can cause damage to the tiles.
+If you have older clay or slate roof tiles, pressure washing can be too forceful, dislodging tiles and causing damage or leaks.

 This can lead to cracks, and in some cases, complete breakage.